Danuta Siedzikówna

-Danuta Helena Siedzikówna (nom de guerre: Inka; underground name: Danuta Obuchowicz; 3 September 1928 – 28 August 1946) was a Polish medical orderly in the 4th Squadron of the 5th Wilno Brigade in Home Army.
+Danuta Helena Siedzikówna (nom de guerre: Inka; underground name: Danuta Obuchowicz; 3 September 1928 – 28 August 1946) was a Polish medical orderly in the 4th Squadron of the 5th Wilno Brigade of the Home Army.
 In 1946 she served with the Brigade's 1st Squadron in Poland's Pomerania region.
 Considered a national heroine, she was captured, tortured and sentenced to death at the age of 17 by the communist authorities.

 Early life

 Siedzikówna was born on 3 September 1928 in Guszczewina, near Narewka, Bielsk Podlaski.
-Her father, Wacław Siedzik, was a forester who had been sent to Siberia under the Tsar for being involved in pro-Polish independence organisations.
+Her father, Wacław Siedzik, was a forester sent to Siberia under the Tsar for involvement in pro-Polish independence organisations.
 He came back to Poland in 1923.
 In 1940 he was arrested by the NKVD and once again deported to Russia.